 - Your productivity while developing and troubleshooting/diagnosing your Power Automate flows

-I mention in the previous post that using the current Expression editor, we should use the notepad++ to easily ident our formulas to become easy to read and consequently easier to build them correctly.
+I mentioned in the previous post that, using the current Expression editor, we should use Notepad++ to easily identify our formulas to make them easier to read and consequently easier to build correctly.
 I even present the following sample:

 - Still, the result of an Expression is translated to the Power Automate Action as a small rectangular, this time a blue rectangular with the name of the first operation and 3 dots inside brackets.